BioinfGuru/variantcalling/README.md

 ```
 grep '^1\s' gene.intervals.bed > gene.intervals.1.bed
 ```
-To subset your dataset to quickly test change you make to the pipeline:
+To subset your dataset to quickly test changes you make to the pipeline:

 ```
 zcat filename_1.fastq.gz | sed -n 1,1000p > test_1.fastq && /